Gamou09/mag_books_and_research_review/README.md

-# Welcome to my repository for my continuous learning
+# Welcome to my continuous learning repository

 ## Intro
 Here, I will gather all the continuous learning that I do which will serve as a base for other projects.